Eyelid Surgery in Charlotte, NC

 Despite being a surgical procedure, blepharoplasty can be performed under local anesthetic in some cases.
 As with any procedure, it is best to seek out a board-certified plastic surgeon.
 Although minimal, there are risks to any treatment, and these include dry eyes, asymmetry, scarring, and swelling.
 Typically, these side effects disappear in the days and weeks following the procedure.

 How Much Does Blepharoplasty Cost?

 The cost of eyelid surgery in Charlotte, NC varies depending on whether the procedure is being performed on the upper eyelid, lower eyelid, or both.
 Following your consultation we will present a procedure estimate.
-Insurance companies do not cover cosmetic procedures, although a blepharoplasty performed for the purpose of improving vision might be partially covered by insurance.
+Insurance companies do not cover cosmetic procedures.

 Patients may opt to pair this surgery with other facial rejuvenation procedures, including a facelift and/or brow lift to optimize outcomes and limit recovery.

 “Adam C. Augenstein, MD is down to earth, very modest, and personable.
 He is extremely attentive to details and has the utmost consideration when operating and caring for all his patients so all experience the highest-level care and safety.”

 “Phenomenal facility, staff, and Adam C. Augenstein, MD was amazing!
 He listened to my concerns and created the game plan for treatment.
 He made me feel as though my concerns mattered and he wasn’t trying to just sell me on more surgery.”

 “I love my plastic surgeon!
 Adam C. Augenstein, MD is top notch!
 I am so happy with my legs, even with the swelling!
 I went in on February 9, 2016, after a year of back and forth wondering if I should or not, but I finally did it and I am thrilled!”